Everything You Need to Know about Toyota ECU

 If your Toyota ECU is failing, you can try to reset it.

 A straightforward method is to disconnect the negative and battery terminals.
-Then touch the two cables you just removed (not the battery posts) together for about two minutes.
-That will reset the engine control units in most cases.
+Then, touch the two cables you removed (not the battery posts) together for about two minutes.
+In most cases, this will reset the engine control units.

 If the above doesn’t work, another method is to jump pins four and 13 in the OBD-II port.
 Use a paper clip between 4 and 13.
 Keep the paper clip connected for at least 30 minutes.
 Insert the key in the ignition, and you will notice P/S, airbag, ABS, and several other cluster lights.
-After 30 minutes, remove the paper clip, and the ECU will be reset.
+Then, remove the paper clip after thirty minutes, and the ECU will be reset.

 This procedure can help, especially if your Toyota / Lexus starts and stalls immediately.